datacarpentry/astronomy-python/_episodes/06-photo.md

 ~~~
 {: .output}

-Here's what the loop looks like.
+Here is the loop on our plot:

 ~~~
 plot_cmd(candidate_df)